mzappe/ProjectHolon/GDDs/holon_delta_legendaries.md

-# Pokémon Holon — Delta Legendary & Mythical Reference
+# Pokémon Holon Legends — Delta Legendary & Mythical Reference

 A complete reference table for every legendary and mythical Pokémon in Generations 1–4, assessing their potential as Delta forms in the Holon post-game.
 Organized by generation,